aknip/db-as-showcase/prompt_plan.md

 No existing tests may fail.

-Prompt 05 – Visibility Query
+Prompt 05 – Visibility Query: Completed

 Based on the SQL strategy: